Home » Posts tagged 'currency' (Page 19)

 Ukraine Enters The Endgame

-Back in March 2014 we forecast that it in the aftermath of the US State Department-sponsored military coup in Kiev, it was only a matter of time before Ukraine (all of its sovereign gold having since “vaporized“) succumbed to full blown hyperinflation and economic implosion.
-Less than a year later, precisely this outcome has finally played out, and as a result, the entire nation has finally entered its economic endgame, one which has two conclusion: either it joins Greece in becoming a ward of Europe (of which it is not an official member) and the IMF (thank you Joe Q Public taxpayer), or it quietly fades away into insolvent “failed state” status.
+Ukraine Enters The Endgame Back in March 2014 we forecast that it in the aftermath of the US State Department-sponsored military coup in Kiev, it was only a matter of time before Ukraine (all of its sovereign gold having since “vaporized“) succumbed to full blown hyperinflation and economic implosion.
+Less than a year later, precisely this outcome has […]

 Ten Banks, Including JPM, Goldman, Deutsche, Barclays, SocGen And UBS, Probed For Gold Rigging

-No matter how many times the big banks are caught red-handed manipulating precious metals, some failed former Deutsche Bank prop-trader (you know who you are) will take a vociferous stand based on ad hominem attacks and zero facts that no, what you see in front of you is not precious metal rigging at all but a one-off event that has nothing to do with a criminal banking syndicate hell bent on taking advantage of anyone who is naive and dumb enough to still believe in fair and efficient markets.
+Ten Banks, Including JPM, Goldman, Deutsche, Barclays, SocGen And UBS, Probed For Gold Rigging No matter how many times the big banks are caught red-handed manipulating precious metals, some failed former Deutsche Bank prop-trader (you know who you are) will take a vociferous stand based on ad hominem attacks and zero facts that no, what you see […]

 THE MONEY WARS

-At some point in the future, those who have the privilege of writing the history about our present day events will find clever turns of phrase to describe our times.
-If those future scribes have any inkling of what actually transpired I imagine they will be able to clearly communicate these were the years of the ‘Money Wars’.
+THE MONEY WARS At some point in the future, those who have the privilege of writing the history about our present day events will find clever turns of phrase to describe our times.
+If those future scribes have any inkling of what actually transpired I imagine they will be able to clearly communicate these were […]

 Why Does Fiat Money Seemingly Work?

-Imagine three men living on a small island.
+Why Does Fiat Money Seemingly Work?
+Introducing Money Imagine three men living on a small island.
 Toni is mining the local salt mine, and apart from him there are Pete the fisherman and Tom the apple grower and their families.
-They have a barter trading system set up: Toni exchanges his salt for Pete’s fishes and Tom’s apples, who in turn exchange fishes and apples between each other.
+They have a barter trading system set up: Toni exchanges his salt for Pete’s fishes […]

 Failed Discipline, Failed Reforms and Grexit: Why the Euro Failed